teal-language/tl/docs/tutorial.md

    y: number
 end

+-- an interface: an abstract record type local interface Character
+   sprite: Image
+   position: Point
+   kind: string
+end

+-- records can implement interfaces, using a type-identifying `where` clause local record Spaceship is Character where self.kind == "spaceship"

+   weapon: Weapons
+end

+-- a record can also declare an array interface, making it double as a record and an array local record TreeNode<T>
+   is {TreeNode<T>}

+   item: T
+end

--- a userdata record: a record which is implemented as a userdata local record File userdata
+-- a userdata record: a record which is implemented as a userdata local record File is userdata

    status: function(): State
    close: function(File): boolean, string end

--- a record can double as a record and an array, by declaring an array interface local record TreeNode<T> is {TreeNode<T>}
-   item: T
-end
 ```